bolobr/idxp-test/README.md

 ##Architecture

 The chosen architecture for this assignment is three aplication that shares a small database.
 The first one is responsible for reading the files and counting the words.
-The other one is responsible mainly for processing the search in the database.
+The second is responsible mainly for processing the search in the database.
+And the third one will be the frontend.
 Now, for this project, i will use a simple web front-end, this approach let me relay the sorting to the front-end.

 ###In summary: